Arte8/theLesson/README.md

 # THE LESSON

-* a lessson directory app. inspired by YouTube.
+* a lessson directory app = side project. inspired by YouTube.
 * allowing users in teacher and student roles.
 * offering hacks and short lessons for leaning new and interesting things.
 * email sign-up verification
 * stripe fin-tech abled. allowing payment.
 * media upload

 written in Ruby, Ruby on Rails.
+HTML and CSS.